get-convex/convex-py/README.md

 # Convex

-Build products, not backends!

-The official Python client for [Convex](https://convex.dev/), the stateful application platform that combines a custom database with an integrated execution environment.
+The official Python client for [Convex](https://convex.dev/).

+Convex is the TypeScript-native programmable database for the web.
+No need for backend containers, caches, queues, and query languages.
+Convex replaces all of them with a few simple APIs.

 This Python client can write and read data from a Convex backend with queries and mutations and run actions.
 Get up and running at [docs.convex.dev](https://docs.convex.dev/introduction/).

 Installation: